luciusmagn/lambdas-and-logos/book.typ

     Have you seend YandereDev's code?
 You would be surprised what people are capable of creating that somehow still kinda runs.
 ] But you and your collaborators need to read, understand, and modify that code.
-Good names serve as documentation, explaining the purpose and intent of each piece of code.
+Good names are documentation, explaining the purpose and intent of each piece of code.

 In any case, be consistent.
 Consistency within a codebase is more important than following any particular naming convention.
 If half your functions use `snake_case` and half use `camelCase`, readers will be constantly distracted by the inconsistency.#footnote[
     I actually get physically annoyed at inconsistent code.
-] Pick conventions
+] Pick conventions that work for your project and stick to them religiously.

-that work for your project and stick to them religiously.
+And since we mentioned the word documentation, let's look at it more broadly.

 == Documenting code